omelab/laravel-docker/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Laravel 10 project with Docker, Nginx, MySQL, and PHP 8.2 on Mac M1
+## Laravel 10 project with Docker, Nginx, MySQL, and PHP 8.2
 Hi, now we're going to create a new project with the following steps:

 ### Install Docker Desktop for Mac M1: